teatae/MTLjobscraper/README.md

 ## Console output
 ![preview](https://github.com/teatae/MTLjobscraper/blob/main/preview2.png?raw=true)

-There are 4 cases of incoming data
-Data format is [Title, Salary, Company, Location, Date, Website, URL]
-we will refer to [Title, Salary, Company, Location] as mainData

-same URL same mainData, we do NOTHING, it's a duplicate !
-same URL different mainData, we UPDATE the mainData
-different URL different mainData, we ADD this
-different URL same mainData, we UPDATE the URL

 data_Website are tables containing the following :[Title, Salary, Company, Location, Date, Website, URL]
 data_Website_writer is used to format data_Website into a csv string
 if Backup file is bigger than file, Backup file 'report-mtl - Copy.csv' is not overwritten